LinuxCommandLibrary

 CAVEATS

 No built-in authentication or encryption; use SSH tunneling for secure remote access.
 Network latency may affect real-time packet injection.
-The server must have the wireless card in monitor mode.
+The wireless card should typically be in monitor mode before starting the server.

 HISTORY

-airserv-ng was created as part of the aircrack-ng suite to enable distributed wireless testing scenarios where the wireless hardware and analysis software are on different machines.
+airserv-ng was created as part of the aircrack-ng suite to enable distributed wireless testing scenarios where the wireless hardware and analysis software run on different machines.

 SEE ALSO